pankrator/filefly/README.md

   disable automatic persistence.
 * **download-concurrency** – UI server flag that limits how many block replicas are fetched in parallel while reconstructing a file.
+* **metadata health monitor** – the metadata server continuously pings the data servers it knows about.
+Healthy servers are checked on a tight loop, while unhealthy servers are retried periodically so they can be marked healthy again as soon as they respond to a ping.

 This simple implementation was built for educational purposes.
 It should be straightforward to extend the servers with authentication, replication, or other